-The information in the table below is not exhaustive and somewhat depends on the implementation.
+The information in Table A.1 is not exhaustive and somewhat depends on the implementation.
 For example, as noted below the table, some models may not require a particular preprocessing operation but the implementation may require it.
 In the table, ✔ indicates that the method is required for the model and × indicates that it is not.
 The ◌ symbol means that the model may be helped by the technique but it is not required.

 - Decorrelating predictors may not help improve performance.
-However, fewer correlated predictors can improve the estimation of variance importance scores (see Fig. 11.4 of Kuhn and Johnson (2020)).
+However, fewer correlated predictors can improve the estimation of variance importance scores (see Fig. 11.4 of M. Kuhn and Johnson (2020)).
 Essentially, the selection of highly correlated predictors is almost random.

 - The notation of ⁺ means that the answer depends on the implementation.
 Specifically: